mjarkk/yarql/README.md

 ### File upload

-_NOTE: This is NOT [graphql-multipart-request-spec](https://github.com/jaydenseric/graphql-multipart-request-spec)_
+_NOTE: This is NOT [graphql-multipart-request-spec](https://github.com/jaydenseric/graphql-multipart-request-spec) tough this is based on [graphql-multipart-request-spec #55](https://github.com/jaydenseric/graphql-multipart-request-spec/issues/55)_

 In your go code add `*multipart.FileHeader` to a methods inputs